 - A significant increase in the perceived presence of positive relationships, prosocial behaviors, and parent-child communication among participating youth;

 - A significant increase in sexual health knowledge among participating youth;

-- A significantly lower likelihood of having sex in the next six months.
+- Significantly lower intentions of having sex in the next six months.